turingschool/front-end-curriculum/lessons/module-1/archive/selenium-testing.md

 # Learning Goals

 * Learn how to setup a selenium testing environment to run tests locally
-* Learn the basics of constructing selenium tests in javascript
+* Learn the basics of constructing selenium tests in JavaScript
 * Learn about testing best practices

 # Vocab

 - `Unit (testing)` The smallest component of software.
 Usually a Class or a single function
 - `Unit Test` Tests that interact with and examine Units
 - `Integration Testing` Tests that examine how Units interact and 'integrate' with each other

 ***